 Weakest Link: The clickers have a pitch and volume some might call annoying.
 Very annoying.

 Wait a sec – why aren’t there any fly reels on this list?
-Heck, there’s even a fly reel on this month’s cover!
-That’s because the fly fishing sharpies we spoke with felt that most fly reels are little more than line-holding devices, and with the exception of some very specialized big-game reels (which don’t hold broad appeal to the average angler) most fly fishermen are best served by focusing more on the rod and line, than on the reel.
+The fly fishing sharpies we spoke with felt that most fly reels are little more than line-holding devices, and with the exception of some very specialized big-game reels (which don’t hold broad appeal to the average angler), most fly fishermen are best served by focusing more on the rod and line than on the reel.
 Yes, we know some of you will disagree.
 Don’t worry, you can yell at us when this article goes up on Facebook.
-(That is what Facebook is all about anyway, right?)
+(That's what Facebook is for anyway, right?)